yerkyny/multi-swarm-feature-selection/README.md

 * Stagnation of the global best position, as the leader does not learn from other particles
 * Other particles are dominated by the gbest
 * The algorithm doesn't use any statistical information about the data.
-According to , Transformers rely on self-attention mechanisms.

 There is a great variety of modifications of PSO (including binary version) that try to address the common issues of PSO.
 There are also many other algorithms multi-agent algorithms inspired by nature, such as Ant Colony Optimization (ACO) [[Dorigo et al. (2006)](https://ieeexplore.ieee.org/abstract/document/4129846?casa_token=JgeeCH5G2LcAAAAA:bDRukvnSA-DISDU3JQ5lqQCvrtKXTAl-Qq4nZ4qKNRIgn9QhaftbhjJfc_uEh5W20YWQ5k7mq8Hb)], Artificial Bee Colony (ABC) [[Karaboga et al. (2014)](https://link.springer.com/article/10.1007/s10462-012-9328-0)], Firefly Algorithm (FA) [[Yang (2009)](https://arxiv.org/pdf/1003.1466)].